1. The coast - the frontier

 Copy !req

-57. and haul herself up onto land
+element and haul herself onto land.

 Copy !req

-58. She does so at night,
+63. She does so at night, laying three

-laying about three or four times
+or four times at 15-day intervals.

 Copy !req